Special education: Individual needs

 A special education program should be customized to address each student's needs.
 Special educators provide a continuum of services, in which students with various disabilities receive multiple degrees of support based on their individual needs.
-It is crucial for special education programs to be individualized so that they address the unique combination of needs in a given student.
+It is crucial for special education programs to be individualized so that they address the unique combination of needs of a given student.

 In the United States, Canada, and the UK, educational professionals use a student's Individualized Education Program (IEP).
 Another name for a student's Individualized Education Plan is a student's Individual Learning Plan (ILP).

-"The IEP is meant to address each child’s unique learning issues and include specific educational goals.
+"The IEP is meant to address each child's unique learning issues and include specific educational goals.
 It is a legally binding document [in the US].
 The school must provide everything it promises in the IEP."

 In the US, for children who are not yet three years old, an Individual Family Service Plan (IFSP) contains information on the child's present level of development in all areas; outcomes for the child and family; and services the child and family will receive to help them achieve the outcomes.

-In the United States, the Individuals with Disabilities Education Act (IDEA) is a federal law that requires every school system to provide a free and appropriate public education for every child, ages 3 to 22, regardless of how or how seriously that child may be disabled.
+In the United States, the Individuals with Disabilities Education Act (IDEA) is a federal law that requires every school system to provide a free and appropriate public education for every child, ages 3 to 22, regardless of how or how not seriously that child may be disabled.
 To ensure that this federal law is obeyed, the government requires every school system provide this type of education to each student in order to receive federal funding.
 This changed a little in 2004 when the Individuals with Disabilities Education Act (IDEA) decided to update the law.
 After the law was updated into the Disabilities Education Improvement Act, the ability to identify special needs children and give them the appropriate education environment was improved.